Small Farms and Ranches

 For the past century the trend in North America and globally has been to move away from small farms and ranches and into cities.
 Those who want to retain their self-sufficient way of life struggle against policies and strong market forces that favor big agribusiness.
 For decades, constant stress has led to a current severe mental health crisis among farmers.
 Farming and ranching families need and deserve our help.
 We’ve listed below some ways to sustain those currently operating.

-Many farmers prefer to sell to those who want to farm, instead of selling off to real estate developers.
-Some of the featured consultants listed below can help soon-retiring farmers to profitably transition the care of their land to younger caretakers, possibly with the option that the sellers stay on their land for their retirement years.
+Many farmers and ranchers prefer to sell to those who want to continue, instead of selling to real estate developers.
+Below are some ways to keep their land profitable or help soon-retiring farmers to transition the care of their land to younger caretakers, possibly with the option for the sellers to stay on their land for their retirement years.
 As another option, farming families can invite in seasonal or long-term workers to form a farming team.
 Incoming members can learn from farmers as they gradually take on more tasks.
 Long-term work contracts might include gaining a share in profits, rent-to-own, or a lifetime housing lease.

-Many are interested in ways to set up a new small farm or ranch.
-Those may find purchase more feasible through collective ownership of the land or the farming business.
+Many young people are interested in ways to set up a new small farm or ranch.
+Some may find purchase more feasible through collective ownership of the land or collective ownership of the farming business.

 7